Flickr117/PID-Demo/README.md

 - Adjustable PID values via text inputs for real-time tuning.
 - Visual feedback with a draggable circle and a target position.

 #
+*Note: Please slowly increment the values in decimal point as higher values may lead to overshoot and glitches.*
+#
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.